The Mandrake Connection

 All commercial rights reserved

-There are many interpretations of the life and death of Jesus, most of which are based on fantasy or fiction masquerading as miracle.
-The Mandrake Connection, however, is a product of my skepticism of miracles.
+There are many interpretations of the life and death of Jesus, most of which are actually fantasy or fiction masquerading as miracle.
+The Mandrake Connection, however, is grounded on a skepticism of miracles.
 This critical interpretation of the crucifixion story is based on the gospel texts, pharmacognosy, medicine, ancient history, old-world geography, and Judean sociology.
 Virtually every statement is referenced with footnotes to biblical texts, scientific studies, or historical writings.

 The Mandrake Connection hypothesizes that Jesus was drugged to appear dead on the cross, and that his compatriot, Lazarus, tested the potion first to be sure it would work.
 Close examination of the known gospels and other historical writings strongly supports this hypothesis.

 I have chosen to present this research as a story, followed by a discussion of the pharmacological and historical facts known today.
 Much of this work uses the Christian gospels to reconstruct the time-line of Jesus’ life - where he went, what happened when, and who he knew.
 This approach was used to great effect by Rabbi Hugh Shonfield in his writings including The Passover Plot, which suggested the possibility that Jesus was drugged.
 If this was a possibility, I wanted to find out how it could have been accomplished.
-My extensive research led to The Mandrake Connection.
-Here emphasis is placed on Jesus’ strong belief that he was the Messiah as guided by Old Testament scripture, and the way he directed those who helped him with the task to fulfill that scripture.
-The discussion section contains recent medical findings and references to the new-found gospels.
+Years of research have led to The Mandrake Connection.
+Though Jesus intially rejected the idea of giving the multitudes a "sign" of his special divinity, as time went by he realized that the people would not follow him without witnessing a supernatural display such as surviving the ignominious death of crucifixion.
+Jesus attempted this dangerous feat using his knowlege of the people, customs, laws and religious writings of Roman-occupied Israel, and by directing those who helped him with a secret task which worked, according to scripture, for about 40 days. following the story, the discussion section contains medical findings and references which explain the details of this accomplishment and how it led to the beliefs of Christianity.
 Readers are especially encouraged to follow the story in their personal Bibles as they read.

 But be forewarned - your views on the story of Jesus may never be the same.